wfhu/terraform-aws-docker-elb/README.md

 PS: the whole project is inspired and updated from https://www.airpair.com/aws/posts/ntiered-aws-docker-terraform-guide , I have tested it several times, everything just works as expected.

+It is the practice of Infrastructure as Code